 “When, as captain, some players come up to you and talk to you about a player, complaining about him, and then during the match you speak to this player and the player in question insults us.
 There comes a time where we can no longer comprehend how this can happen.
 I’m trying to defend myself a bit without giving names.
 Otherwise I’m taking it all (the blame).
 It’s very frustrating.”

-So, for bad-mouthing his teammates and for joining that little club across North London, William Gallas makes the list at number five.
+So, for bad-mouthing his teammates and for joining that little club across north London, William Gallas makes the list aa fifth-worst Arsenal traitor.

 4. Samir Nasri

 Speaking of Cesc Fabregas, he eventually left the club for his boyhood team, Barcelona, in the summer of 2011 after a long transfer saga.
 While the protracted negotiations took years off the life of every Gooner, when he left it was with class, and with the thanks of many fans.